wkrzywiec/wkrzywiec.github.io/content/posts/052_events-store-part-1/index.md

     }
 ```

-All following events will be mutating the `delivery` object but in a very limited way.
-For instance `FoodWasPickedUp` event contains only two information `orderId` and what happened business wise which is represented by the class name:
+All subsequent events will mutate the `Delivery` object, but in a very limited way.
+For instance, the `FoodWasPickedUp` event contains only two pieces of information: orderId and what happened from a business perspective, which is represented by the class name:

 ```java
 public record FoodWasPickedUp(String orderId) implements DomainEventBody {}
 ```

-Going back to the event replaying loop - if an event is of the `FoodWasPickedUp` type the delivery status is changed to `FOOD_PICKED` and the metadata is updated:
+Going back to the event replaying loop — if an event is of the `FoodWasPickedUp` type, the delivery status is changed to `FOOD_PICKED` and the metadata is updated:

 ```java
     public static Delivery from(List<Event> events) {